lasley/node-makemkv/README.md

     ![node-makemkv-refresh-1.png](https://blog.dlasley.net/user-files/uploads/2014/04/node-makemkv-refresh-1.png "node-makemkv-refresh-1.png")

-*   Click any of the `Get Info` buttons to get disc level information for a specific drive.
+*   Click any of the `Refresh Disc` buttons to get disc level information for a specific drive.
 Panels with the header title `None` do not have a valid disc in the drive (or some other drive level error)

     ![node-makemkv-getinfo-1.png](https://blog.dlasley.net/user-files/uploads/2014/04/node-makemkv-getinfo-1.png "node-makemkv-getinfo-1.png")</div>